 - More than 7,400 national and community organizations support the program

 - Volunteers have provided over 760 million hours of service and nearly $1.9 billion dollars in gifts and donations since 1946

 Assist Veteran patients by augmenting staff with end of life care programs, foster care, community-based volunteer programs, hospital wards, nursing homes, and Veteran outreach centers.

-- Volunteers contributed a more than 4.4 million hours of service to Veterans in FY2020
+- Volunteers contributed more than 3.3 million hours of service to Veterans in FY2022

 - VA volunteers are a priceless asset to America’s Veterans and to VA

 - Contact the Department of Veterans Affairs facility nearest you.
 Ask for the CDCE (formerly Voluntary Service) office.
 Tell their staff of your interest in becoming a VA Volunteer.
 The staff will take care of everything else including your interview, orientation, and assignment!
 Locate the VA facility nearest you.

 - Fill out the Volunteer Now! form on our Volunteer or Donate page.
 Someone from your local CDCE office will contact you with additional information.